NeisesMike/VehicleFramework/OwnersManual.md

 While piloting, each arm can be activated like a Perimeter Defense System module.

-The arms may also be piloted from the exterior.
+While active, the arms will supercede movement controls.

 The arms have some automatic controls.

+The arms may also be piloted using the Exterior Control Panels.

 ### Keyboard Control Configuration A
 This configuration rests the fingers on JKL:.